jknafou/TransCorpus/README.md

 ```

 # Research-Proven Performance
-## Paper to be submitted to EMNLP2025
+## Paper to be accepted at EMNLP2025
 TransCorpus enables the training of state-of-the-art language models through synthetic translation.
 For example, TransBERT achieved superior performance by leveraging corpus translation with this toolkit.
-A paper detailing these results will be submitted to EMNLP 2025. 📝 [Current Paper Version](https://transbert.s3.text-analytics.ch/TransBERT.pdf).
+The paper detailing these results has been accepted at EMNLP2025. 📝 [Current Paper Version](https://transbert.s3.text-analytics.ch/TransBERT.pdf).
 If you use this toolkit, please cite:

 ```text
   @inproceedings{